Reducing road traffic noise

 Road construction during minor works and more significant road upgrades alters the road configuration and usually the road footprint.
 They also have potential for an operational noise impact after completion of the works.

-This guideline provides direction on managing noise and vibration impacts from construction and maintenance activities related to road works.
+This guideline provides guidance on the feasible and reasonable approach to managing noise and vibration impacts from construction and maintenance activities related to road works, as required under the ICNG.
 It either recommends use of the Estimator tool or a full quantitative assessment depending on the risk factors.

 Reducing vehicle noise